-If accumulating wealth is your goal, you’ll want to know if your partner is on the same page.
-Even if they aren’t investing at the moment, having a plan to at least invest in the future will at least show their commitment to building wealth.
+If wealth accumulation is your goal, you’ll want to know if your partner is on the same page.
+Even if they aren’t investing at the moment, having a plan to at least invest in the future will show their commitment to building wealth.

 9. Do you financially support anyone else?

-If you’re planning on combining finances with your partner, you’ll need to know where your money will be going.
-So one of the most vital money questions to ask is if they are financially supporting anyone else.
-This could be a child, parent, or other family members.
+If you’re planning on combining finances after marriage, you’ll need to know where your money will be going.
+So one of the most vital questions to ask your partner is if they are financially supporting anyone else.
+It could be a child, parent, or other family members.